senaite/senaite.core/DEVELOP.markdown

 You could also do the following to boost Windows performance:

     In file: Products/CMFCore.DirectoryView:

     In function: DirectoryInformation._changed():

-    comment out the whole whole block that begins with: if platform == 'win32':
+    comment out the whole whole block that begins with:

+        if platform == 'win32':

-    (this workaround will no longer be needed in Plone 4.2, i.e. CMF 2.3)
+    (this workaround will no longer be needed in Plone 4.2)

 Miscellaneous testing issues
 ============================

     python -m smtpd -n -c DebuggingServer localhost:1025

 Add a new AT Content Type
 =========================